jbiason/FoamParser/format.md

 There are further syntax rules for macro expansions:

--   to traverse up one level of sub-dictionary, use the '..' (double-dot) preﬁx, see below;
+-   to traverse up one level of sub-dictionary, use the '..' (double-dot) prefix, see below;
--   to traverse up two levels use '../..' preﬁx, etc.;
+-   to traverse up two levels use '../..' prefix, etc.;
--   to traverse to the top level dictionary use the '!' (exclamation mark) preﬁx (most useful), see below;
+-   to traverse to the top level dictionary use the '!' (exclamation mark) prefix (most useful), see below;
--   to traverse into a separate ﬁle named otherFile, use 'otherFile!', see below;
+-   to traverse into a separate file named otherFile, use 'otherFile!', see below;
--   for multiple levels of macro substitution, each speciﬁed with the '$' dollar syntax, '{}' brackets are required to protect the expansion, see below.
+-   for multiple levels of macro substitution, each specified with the '$' dollar syntax, '{}' brackets are required to protect the expansion, see below.

-When accessing parameters from another ﬁle, the $FOAM_CASE environment variable is useful to specify the path to the ﬁle as described in Section [4.2.11](https://doc.cfd.direct/openfoam/user-guide-v10/basic-file-format#x17-1340004.2.11) and illustrated below.
+When accessing parameters from another file, the $FOAM_CASE environment variable is useful to specify the path to the file as described in Section [4.2.11](https://doc.cfd.direct/openfoam/user-guide-v10/basic-file-format#x17-1340004.2.11) and illustrated below.

     a 10;\
     b a;\